snowkidind/txTheRipper/README.md

-# TxRipper - the Ethereum Transaction Indexer
+# txTheRipper - the Ethereum Transaction Indexer

-txRipper runs alongside your archive node by connecting to its rpc servers websocket to listen for new blocks.
+txTheRipper runs alongside your archive node by connecting to its rpc servers websocket to listen for new blocks.
 When a block is found, it then runs an import program which scans and adds some data for any new transactions.
 The primary feature of this is looking up transaction history by account.
 There are some hardware considerations as well as additional storage requirements.

 # The structure of the database